* Widodo: trade war could be worse than global financial crisis

 * Inflaming tensions, China posts record U.S trade surplus

-"All these troubles in the world economy, are enough to make us feel like saying: 'Winter is Coming'," Widodo said, using a phrase that characters in the popular fantasy series constantly repeat to refer to spectral dangers that could destroy them all.
+"All these troubles in the world economy, are enough to make us feel like saying: 'Winter is Coming"', he said, using a phrase that characters in the popular fantasy series often use to refer to the lurking threats that could destroy them.

-With rivalry growing in the world economy, Widodo said "the situation could be more critical compared to the global financial crisis 10 years ago."
+Widodo said with growing rivalry in the world economy, "the situation could be more critical compared to the global financial crisis 10 years ago."

 The market ructions have now cascaded through to developed markets with Wall Street extending a slide into a sixth session on Thursday amid the trade war fears.